KansasCityWomeninTechnology/MentorPlaybook/05-online-mentoring.md

 ---

 ## Tips
 * Prepare like you would for in-person mentoring.
-Make sure you to go over the content the mentee is going to be working on.
+Make sure to go over the content the mentee is going to be working on.
 * Introduce yourself!
 Send a message on the slack channel or do a quick video meeting introducing yourself to your mentees.
 This is a great way to become